ably/ably-asset-tracking-android/UPDATING.md

 ## Version 1.0.0 to 1.1.0

-### Update the AAT dependency
+### Update the Ably Asset Tracking dependency

-Update the version of AAT dependency to `1.1.0-beta.1`.
+Update the versions of Ably Asset Tracking dependency (or dependencies) you're using to `1.1.0-beta.1`.

 ### Use the Mapbox snapshot repository